carpentries/lessondev-trainer-training/episodes/audience-and-objectives.md

 :::::::::::::::::::::::::::::::::::::: questions

 - Why is it essential to understand the target audience before starting the lesson development process?
-- How prior knowledge affects learning?
+- How does prior knowledge affect learning?
 - How do learner profiles help define the learning outcomes?
 - What are SMART objectives?
 - How is Bloom’s Taxonomy used in formulating Learning Objectives?